|Home | For sale | Site map | Contact information | Guest book | Leuchtpistole menu|

 From the start of production the flare gun was marked with the text “Waffenfabrik Walther Zella-Mehlis (Thür.)” over the manufacturer's trademark; a waving banner with the text "WALTHER".
 Zella-Mehlis is the city of Thuringia where the factory was located before and during the war.
 The company was "restarted" in Ulm post war.

 The banner marking was replaced by the code "ac" after April 1940 to prevent the allies from identifying manufacturers and capacities for military production.
 Commercial production was still marked to the prewar standard, usually without year-marking.
 In order to distinguish between commercial and military production at Waffenfabrik Walther, one must look at the serial number.
 The deliveries to Wehrmacht Heer were always marked in "blocks" with a four-digit serial number, for flare guns over serial number 9999 followed by a small letter in the font Fracture (Gothic).
 1935 was the first year they dated their flare guns.
 It is unclear how the numbering sequence was practiced up to this point, but from 1935 they started manufacturing in the "a" block.
 One known specimen in Duralumin from 1935 has a serial number that is in the “a” block, and is probably from a trial batch that was delivered to Wehrmacht while the production of the steel model still ran at full speed.
 The production in steel continued in the "a" block into 1936, before the production switched to Duralumin, probably at the transition to the "b" block.
 The lowest registered serial number in Duralumin in 1936 is "133b".
 After that production continued with the full manufacturer's marking in the same number series until mid-1940 before they switched to the code "ac".
-The last registered serial number with the complete factory marking (banner + Waffenfabrik Walther) is in the "f" block.
-After this the production was coded with "ac", and it continued in the "g" block to the highest serial number registered in 1940 in the middle of the "h" block.
+The last registered serial number with the complete factory marking (banner + Waffenfabrik Walther) is in the early "g" block.
+After this the production was coded with "ac", and it continued to the highest serial number registered in 1940 in the middle of the "h" block.
 The three following years they change the system of the serial numbering.
 Walther starts the numbering sequence every year on 1, without any letter.

 In 1943, the production in Duralumin ends a bit into the "a" block, and the production of the frame and barrel resumes in steel in the same serial number series.
 The highest registered serial number in steel is 2817a.
 The production of the flare gun in zinc starts in 1943, and appears to be numbered from the start in a separate series.